-- 8.2.
+- 8.1.
+This module applies to all charities that prepare their statement of financial activities (SoFA) on an activity basis.
+This SORP requires larger charities to report on an activity basis.
+FRS-102 does not address how to present a SoFA on an activity basis or the allocation of costs to activities in that statement. - 8.2.
 The SoFA must distinguish between expenditure incurred on charitable activities which contribute to furthering the charity's aims and purposes, and those undertaken to raise funds.
 Further analysis of significant activities included within these broad categories must be provided either on the face of the SoFA or in the notes to the accounts. - 8.3.
+The activity analysis must be on a full cost basis.
+Full cost is made up of the total of the direct costs and shared costs, including support costs, involved in undertaking each reported activity.
 This module sets out: - general principles for reporting activities; - identification of support costs; - methods of allocating costs to activities; - accounting for costs shared between fundraising and charitable activities; and - disclosures required in the notes to the accounts.